cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-interfaces.md

   deployer:
     executor: central_deployment_agent

+node_types:
+  nodejs_app:
+    derived_from: cloudify.nodes.ApplicationModule
+    properties:
+      ...
     interfaces:
       my_deployment_interface:
-    configure:
         ...
-    deploy:
-      ...
-    verify: scripts/deployment_verifier.py

 node_templates:
   vm:
     type: cloudify.openstack.nodes.Server
-  nodejs_app:
+  nodejs:
-    type: cloudify.nodes.WebServer
+    type: nodejs_app
     interfaces:
       my_deployment_interface:
         ...
         start: scripts/start_app.sh
 {%endhighlight%}

-Let's say that we use our `my_deployment_interface` on more than the `nodejs_app` node.
-While on all other nodes the last operation to be executed is the `verify` operation, we'd like to have a `start` operation for the `nodejs_app` node specifically which will run our application after it is deployed.
+Let's say that we use our `my_deployment_interface` on more than the `nodejs` node.
+While on all other nodes the start operation is not mapped to anything, we'd like to have a `start` operation for the `nodejs` node specifically which will run our application after it is deployed.

-Here, we've declared the `start` operation and mapped it to execute a script specifically on the `nodejs_app` node.
+Here, we've declared the `start` operation and mapped it to execute a script specifically on the `nodejs` node.

+This comes to show that you can define your interfaces either in `node_types` or in `node_templates` depending on whether you want to reuse the declared interfaces in diffrent nodes or declare them in specific nodes.

 # Adding inputs to an interface's operation